 The planet carrier helps in the final output transmission to an output shaft.
 It is attached to the planet gear's axis.
 Above the planet carrier, you’ll find the planet gears rotating.
 Also, planetary gears revolution results in the carrier's rotation.

-With an inherent in-line shaft, as well as, cylindrical casing, planetary gears as seen as the perfect replacement for standard pinion and gear reducers.
+With an inherent in-line shaft and cylindrical casing, planetary gears are seen as the perfect replacement for standard pinion and gear reducers.
 They can be used in a wide variety of situations such as electric screwdrivers, power trains, and more.
-In order to really understand how they work, certain details need to be grasped.
+In order to really understand how they work, certain details need to be understood.

-In very basic planetary gearing, you will find 3 gear sets that have varying levels of freedom.
-It rotates around axis revolving around sun gears that spin in place.
+In very basic planetary gearing, you will find three gear sets that have varying levels of freedom.
+It rotates around the axis revolving around sun gears that spin in place.
 On the outside, a ring gear which is fixed binds the planets.
-The planet is grouped with the sun gears, as well as, the ring gears in such a way that torque is carried in a straight line.
+The planet is grouped with the sun gears and the ring gears in such a way that torque is carried in a straight line.

 For simple planetary gear setups, the sun gear rotates at a high speed via input power.
-The planets mesh with the ring, as well as, sun gears which all orbit as they rotate.
+The planets mesh with the ring and sun gears which all orbit as they rotate.
 Planets are fixed to individual rotating members called the cage or the carrier.
-The revolution of the planet carrier supplies a high torque output, as well as, low speed.
+The revolution of the planet carrier supplies a high torque output and low speed.

 While circling the sun gear, planet gears get lots of teeth engaged.
-This helps them to able to keep up with various driver turns for every revolution of the output shaft.
-In order to carry out reduction between conventional pinions and gear, a very small pinion will be meshed with a sizeable gear.
+This helps them keep up with various driver turns for every revolution of the output shaft.
+In order to carry out reduction between conventional pinions and gear, a very small pinion will be meshed with a sizable gear.

-The presence of more planets will lead to the rise in torsional rigidity, as well as, load capacity.
+The presence of more planets will lead to the rise in torsional rigidity as well as load capacity.
 The higher the load division, the less the chances of gear teeth deflecting and wearing out.
-It, then, implies that a considerably large load could possibly be driven in planetary gear units that are relatively small and streamlined.
-Although planets come in three kinds basically, it is possible to find more or less.
+It implies that a considerably large load could possibly be driven in planetary gear units that are relatively small and streamlined.
+Although planets primarily come in three kinds, it is possible to find more or less.
 Additionally, equal spacing existing between multiple planets is quite common.

 Beyond spur gears, you could find helical gears for load capacity.
 With helical planetary gears, axial reactions exist, and there is no cancellation with multiple planets just as is experienced in reactions of tangential and separating gears.
 This way, the bearings are not responsible for thrust load in any way.